-In the morning, you will travel to Halong Bay by bus and boat.
+In the morning, you will travel to Halong Bay.
 Located in northeast Vietnam, Halong Bay is recognized for its emerald waters and towering limestone islands topped by rainforests.
 The area is known for its beautiful and dramatic landscape, defined by its towering peaks.
-In fact, it’s where the movie King Kong: Skull Island was filmed.
+It’s where the movie King Kong: Skull Island was filmed.

 Here, you’ll spend the afternoon on a boat cruise, stopping at various swimming spots along the way and if you are bold enough, you can go cliff jumping.
 In the evening, head out to spend the night on your own private beach with a chance for some partying and late-night bonfires.

 Today, wake up to a beautiful sunrise and enjoy a relaxing breakfast.
 To start the morning activities, you can hop into a kayak and explore the famous peaks of Halong Bay on the water, paddling through sea caves and spotting monkeys.